ruffin--/PerlRunner/readme.md

 1. Tabbed edit window so you can have lots of Perl files open.
 2. The ability to add parameters to your `perl` call, like `-l`.
 3. Stuff it should do.
+Create and save a new file.
 Remember last window size.
 Remember splitter bar position.
 Remember last active dir.
 Your cursor position.
 Your birthday.
 4. Syntax highlighting (don't hold your breath, but [this project could have potential](https://github.com/PavelTorgashov/FastColoredTextBox) if it's a drop-in replacement, though I'd have to write a Perl syntax parser for it).
 5. Line numbers.
 6. And if I really get mired in Perl, **DEBUG MODE** (more audio effects).